dylancaponi/isp-degradation-tweet/README.md

 `plan_speed` - the expected download rate in Mbps of your plan

-`tweet_threshold` - the percentage of your actual speed over your plan speed where
+`tweet_threshold` - the threshold of your actual speed over your plan speed where you want to complain.
+For example 90 would mean you tweet when you're getting less than 90Mbps on a 100Mbps plan.

 [Follow these instructions](https://stackoverflow.com/a/12335636/1236326) to get Twitter dev account and app credentials.
 These are: `consumer_key`, `consumer_secret`, `access_token`, `access_token_secret`

+#### Run on a schedule

+Type `pwd` to get path of your installed folder.

+Eg. `$ pwd`

+`/Users/dc/repo/isp-degradation-tweet`

+Enter crontab: `crontab -e`

+Scroll to the bottom and add a line